-Added in 2016, Alexander Court sits within the main Blackheath site, but with its own street frontage on Kidbrooke Grove, and offers 30 independent-living flats for individuals and couples.
-A thoroughly modern triple-interconnected block of flats with all the mod cons, Alexander Court also houses a well-equipped gym and large community sitting room, complete with grand piano and books aplenty.
+Added in 2016, Alexander Court sits within the main Blackheath site, but with its own street frontage on Kidbrooke Grove, offering 30 independent-living flats for individuals and couples.
+A thoroughly modern triple-interconnected block of flats with all the mod cons, Alexander Court also houses a well-equipped gym and large community sitting room, complete with piano and books aplenty.
 All flats feature en-suite facilities, spacious kitchens and generous living space, with plenty of natural light and (for those with a westerly aspect) glorious views over the magnificent grounds.

 Ralph Perring Court

 Featuring a modern blend of brick and timber construction, the 101 flats at Ralph Perring Court, our Beckenham site, offer a real community feel for independent living.
 Situated in one large building with social areas accessible just down the corridor, all flats look onto a beautiful central quad garden.
 A convenient, regular bus service just outside the main entrance takes you into Bromley town centre, and a GP Surgery is also only a few minutes away by bus, while there are excellent shops, restaurants and amenities in Beckenham a mile away.
 We run a minibus service between Ralph Perring Court and our Blackheath sites, and there are good train links from both areas that run regularly into central London.
 Ralph Perring Court also features ample secure car parking spaces for those who are still driving.